Teradata/developer-resources/docs/whats-new/index.md

 - **Vantage Analytics Library (VAL)**

 **(4. Exclude these?
 They are in my head, not on wiki.)**
-- ("New manager user interface for improved usability"?)
+- (New manager user interface for improved usability?)
-- ("Project monitoring in the manager"?)
+- (Project monitoring in the manager?)
-- ("Support for Google Cloud Platform (GCP)"?)
+- (Support for Google Cloud Platform (GCP)?)

 **5. Deal with relationship between What's Coming (here) and Not Supported (in RNs.)
 Verify we need both.**